Bourkekev/ms2-tourism-map/README.md

 I validated the CSS with the [W3 CSS Validation Service](http://www.css-validator.org/) for CSS Level 3 and...

 #### Javascript

+I validated my Javascript code while editing using ESLint extension for VS Code, and also in JSHint (JSLInt?)...

 ### Testing on Browsers, Screen sizes and Devices
 I tested the website on the following browsers and devices: